 Travis J. Tu is a partner in the firm's litigation department, where he practices general commercial litigation.
 Mr. Tu has worked extensively in the areas of intellectual property and false advertising, including numerous disputes in federal court under the Lanham Act and before the National Advertising Division of the Council of Better Business Bureaus.
-He also has been involved in more than 35 state court litigations involving claims of unfair competition, false advertising and consumer fraud.
+He also has been involved in over 50 state court litigations involving claims of unfair competition, false advertising and consumer fraud.
 Mr. Tu has significant experience in the legal requirements for consumer perception surveys, copy tests, and empirical research on consumer purchasing behavior.
 His false advertising experience has earned him recognition in Chambers USA as an “Up and Coming” practitioner nationally in the area of Advertising Litigation.

 In 2016, Mr. Tu was named to Benchmark Litigation’s inaugural “Under 40 Hot List”.
 The list recognizes “the achievements of the nation’s most accomplished legal partners” ages 40 and under.